"South Devon's Best Kept Secret"

 The Parish Council consists of 12 elected councillors - 9 from the Village Ward, and 3 from Brent Moor Ward.
 The present Council were elected/co-opted in May 2011, and will serve for 4 years until 2015.
 A list of the Councillors may be found here.

-Parish Council meetings normally take place in the Side Hall at the Village Hall, on the 4th Monday of each month (except August), and start at 7:30pm.
+Parish Council meetings normally take place in the Side Hall at the Village Hall, on the 4th Monday of each month starting at 7:30pm.
+In August the meeting takes place at The Old School Community Centre.
 All members of the public are invited to attend meetings, and will have the opportunity to speak at a public forum at the start of each meeting.